Electrostatics/apbs/docs/getting/index.rst

 -------------------------------------

 The best way to install APBS is via download of a pre-compiled binary from `SourceForge`_ or `GitHub releases`_ (after `registering`_, of course).

+.. caution:: On Windows 10, if you get a popup error when running the APBS binaries, you will need to install the `Visual C++ Redistributable Package`_

 ^^^^^^^^^^^^^^^^^^
 What's in the box?